BMSB Season: Australia’s September–April Shipping Rule

 • Make sure the compliance conversation happens before departure, not after loading.

 BMSB is a good example of why Australia rewards disciplined import planning.
-The country’s border system is not only checking what the goods are.
-It is also checking what season they are moving through.
+The country’s border system checks not only what the goods are but also what season they are moving through.
+For shipments from origin countries covered by seasonal measures, an understanding of Australia’s peak compliance windows can change the cost and timing of the move.

 BMSB Season Is a Logistics Calendar, Not a Footnote